 Who would like this game?

-Hunting enthusiasts would love this title as it offers a very in-depth virtual hunt from mating call whistles to urine sprays, theHunter: Call of the Wild offers all you could wnat for an indepth simulation of hunting.
+Hunting enthusiasts would love this title as it offers a very in-depth virtual hunt from mating call whistles to urine sprays, theHunter: Call of the Wild provides all you could want for a comprehensive simulation of hunting.

 theHunter: Call of the Wild is available on Xbox One, PC(Steam) and Ps4!

-Do I prefer XBOX to PC? no I don’t and never will, however I cannot dispute the value of the XBOX Game Pass, with theHunter: Call of the Wild and over 100 other games included its a great way to try a whole smorgasbord of games for the price of a good beer.
+Do I prefer XBOX to PC?
+No, I don’t and never will, however, I cannot dispute the value of the XBOX Game Pass, with theHunter: Call of the Wild and over 100 other games included its a great way to try a whole smorgasbord of games for the price of a good beer.

-But wait there is more, Xbox Game Pass is now also for the PC, finally I can play all my favourite games from Microsoft on my gaming Pc, Xbox One has its place, but being able to play on my own rig? priceless!
+Finally, I can play all my favourite games from Microsoft on my gaming Pc, Xbox One has its place, but being able to play on my rig?
+Priceless!